Knichols02/Travel_adventures_project/README.md

 # Travel_adventures_project

+Solo Python Project

-A space to keep track of your adventures and reminisce about the good times!
+A space to store previous travel trips and adventures and allow you to reminisce about the good times!
-You can also brainstorm ideas for your next trip!
+You can also brainstorm and store ideas for future trips you would love to go on!